Dae12-Han/MSNLN/README.md

 2. Specify '--dir_data' based on the HR and LR images path.

-Our code is based on EDSR.
-For more information, please refer to [EDSR(PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch).
+Code is based on EDSR and CSNLN.
+For more information, please refer to [EDSR(PyTorch)](https://github.com/thstkdgus35/EDSR-PyTorch) or [CSNLN](https://github.com/SHI-Labs/Cross-Scale-Non-Local-Attention).

 ### Run